Call Us

 Tuesday Carers Cafe at Clarence House

 A relaxed weekly Carers Café at Clarence House every Tuesday from 1–3pm, offering a chance to unwind and connect with others.
-Join us this week for bingo, meditation and some relaxed social time.
+This week, we'll be holding a special Carers Week discussion centred around this year's theme, Building Carer Friendly Communities.

 1:00 pm - 3:00 pm